-First, you should use the knowledge about your health to get real results from a diet.
+First, use the knowledge about your health to get accurate results from a diet.

 The first factor in building a diet that burns body fat is working knowledge of your health.
 Your diet affects your health, and your health determines what you can eat.
 You must understand your health because it can limit and even control what you eat.
-Before you start a diet, you should always talk with your doctor to determine what foods might work best for you and what foods you need to avoid due to allergies or genetic and medical conditions.
+Before starting a diet, you should always talk with your doctor to determine what foods might work best for you and what foods you need to avoid because of allergies or genetic and medical conditions.

-For example, diabetes is a medical condition that would affect a person’s diet.
+For example, diabetes is a medical condition that affects a person’s diet.
 A person with diabetes has certain foods they should not eat and other foods they should eat regularly.
 Diabetes also affects when the person should eat and how much.
 Your diet, activities, and body are all connected.
 Any time your diet changes, it impacts your body and the actions you perform.
-A balanced and wholesome approach is the best way to get real results from a diet.
+A balanced and wholesome approach is the best way to get actual results from a diet.

-Second, you should use S.M.A.R.T goals to get the best results from a diet.
+Second, use S.M.A.R.T goals to get the best results from a diet.

 A big part of building a diet that burns body fat is establishing S.M.A.R.T. goals that yield positive results.
 The purpose should be specific but not restrictive or prohibitive.
 The plan should define a boundary that supports flexibility and variety in your diet.
 An example of a goal that defines a boundary is eating three meals a day for 90 days.

-Third, use convenient resources to get great results from a diet.
+Third, use convenient resources to get significant results from a diet.

 An excellent example of a resource is a personal trainer.
-A personal trainer will analyze the data from your workout and diet to keep you informed and save you time.
+A personal trainer will analyze your workout and diet data to keep you informed and save you time.
 This means you don’t have to sit down to look at the numbers and determine what comes next.
-A good personal trainer will make sure you use convenient resources to get real results from a diet.
+Instead, a good personal trainer will make sure you use convenient resources to get accurate results from a diet.

 In summary, how you start your diet will determine how successful you are at making your diet a lifestyle.

 The changes you make in your diet should be long-term solutions and not quick fixes.
-Adopting goals such as calorie counting are not sustainable long term, and as soon as the calorie counting stops, the body fat returns.
-Selecting goals such as eating three meals a day, limiting processed foods and sugars, following the recommended serving sizes, eating healthier foods, and chewing food longer are more sustainable and will lead to long-term, lasting, and real results.
+For example, adopting goals such as calorie counting is not sustainable long term, and as soon as the calorie counting stops, the body fat returns.
+Instead, selecting goals such as eating three meals a day, limiting processed foods and sugars, following the recommended serving sizes, eating healthier foods, and chewing food longer are more sustainable and leads to long-term, lasting, and tangible results.